 (b) The benefit recipient did not apply for coverage and later submits an application due to involuntary termination of coverage under another group plan.
 The benefit recipient shall submit the application within thirty-one days of the involuntary termination together with proof of such termination.
 If the application is received on or before the tenth day of a month, the coverage is effective on the first day of the month following receipt of the application.
 Otherwise, the coverage is effective on the first day of the second month following receipt of the application.

-(C) Upon the recommendation of the actuary retained by the board, the board shall determine annually the portion of the self-supporting rate it shall pay for eligible benefit recipients and eligible dependents enrolled in health care coverage.
+(C) Upon the recommendation of the actuary retained by the board, the board shall determine annually the portion of the self-supporting rate it may pay for eligible benefit recipients and eligible dependents enrolled in health care coverage.

 (1) An eligible benefit recipient may defer enrollment in health care coverage.
 The deferral applies to both the benefit recipient and the benefit recipient's dependents.